CDR plasma model

 const Side::LoHiSide a_side,

-const RealVect a_E,
+const RealVect& a_E,

-const Vector<Real> a_cdrDensities,
+const Vector<Real>& a_cdrDensities,

-const Vector<Real> a_cdrVelocities,
+const Vector<Real>& a_cdrVelocities,

-const Vector<Real> a_cdrGradients,
+const Vector<Real>& a_cdrGradients,

-const Vector<Real> a_rteFluxes,
+const Vector<Real>& a_rteFluxes,

-const Vector<Real> a_extrapCdrFluxes) const = 0;
+const Vector<Real>& a_extrapCdrFluxes) const = 0;

-@brief Set the initial surface charge
+@brief Return the initial surface charge density on dielectric surfaces.

 */